nationalarchives/tdr-dev-documentation/technology-considerations/API_management_AppSync_GraphQL_REST.md

 creates complexity and potential for hard to maintain code.
 - it might be hard to develop code, as it's hard to test locally

-   TODO: We need to find out how hard it is to put authorisation and business logic in Appsync and resolvers
+   TODO: We need to find out how hard it is to put authorisation and business logic in lambda resolvers
-- the GraphQL client we have started using to connect the scala code to the GraphQL, [drunk](https://github.com/Jarlakxen/drunk) was not easy to use
+- the GraphQL client we have started using to connect the scala code to the GraphQL, [drunk](https://github.com/Jarlakxen/drunk) seems painful in having to create classes and queries.
+This [sbt plugin](https://github.com/muuki88/sbt-graphql) might allow generation of required classes from a schema.

 -  [AppSync was launched less than two years ago](https://aws.amazon.com/blogs/aws/introducing-amazon-appsync/) so the tools around it might be immature, and it's long-term support is less certain than for the other options.